 Planning a trip to Lisbon Portugal?
-If so, here are my best tips and tricks for visiting Lisbon in an efficient way, including what tourist traps to avoid at all costs.
+If so, here are my best tips and tricks for visiting Lisbon in an efficient way.
+I also tell you what tourist traps to avoid at all costs.

 Lisbon is a feast for the eyes.
 It’s an artistic ensemble of sparkling azulejos, eye candy vistas, pastels houses, and melancholic Fado music.
 Lisbon just exudes old world charm.